MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Calendar/Get-MgBetaUserCalendarGroup.md

 Retrieve the properties and relationships of a calendar group object.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgUserCalendarGroup](/powershell/module/Microsoft.Graph.Calendar/Get-MgUserCalendarGroup?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)